Taming singular stochastic differential equations: A numerical method: Preliminaries

 Indeed, the function $w=w_1+w_2^{\gamma_2/\gamma_1}$ is a control (see \cite[Excersice 1.10]{MR2604669}) and we have $\rho(s,t)\le 2w(s,t)^{\gamma_1}$.
 Then \cref{lem.Khasminski}(iii) implies \eqref{est.Khas12}. \end{remark} \begin{remark} In \cref{lem.Khasminski}, we can assume without loss of generality that $\gamma\le 1$---for otherwise, condition \eqref{con.khas} implies the trivial identification $\beta\equiv0$.
 Furthermore, \cref{lem.Khasminski}(iii) implies that for every $\kappa>0$ and every $\rho\in(0,\frac1{1- \gamma})$, with $\frac1{1- \gamma}=\infty$ if $\gamma=1$, we have

 This follows from the same argument used in \cref{lem.expA} below. \end{remark}

-The next result is a kind of stochastic Gronwall inequality, which is of independent interest.
+The next result is a kind of stochastic Gr\"onwall inequality, which is of independent interest.

-\begin{lemma}[Stochastic Gronwall inequality] Let $\xi_t,V_t$ be nonnegative nondecreasing processes, let $A_t$ be a continuous nondecreasing $\cff_t$-adapted process with $A_0=0$, and let $M_t$ be $\cff_t$-local martingale with $M_0=0$.
+\begin{lemma}[Stochastic Gr\"onwall inequality] Let $\xi_t,V_t$ be nonnegative nondecreasing processes, let $A_t$ be a continuous nondecreasing $\cff_t$-adapted process with $A_0=0$, and let $M_t$ be $\cff_t$-local martingale with $M_0=0$.
 Suppose that there exists a constant $\theta\in(0,\infty)$ such that with probability one,

 Then for any bounded stopping time $\tau$, we have

 \end{lemma} \begin{proof} We put $G=M+V$ and consider two cases.

 \textit{Case 1: when $\theta\le1$}.
 Define